-I had Makenna go to Pinterest and make a board of all the Mid-Mod rooms she loved.
+I had Makenna go to Pinterest and make a board of all the mid-century modern rooms she loved.
 We talked through the elements and came up with our game-plan.
 I would suggest making a Pinterest inspiration board for any home renovation.
 It really helps to visualize when you are working with someone else on a project.
 And, Makenna has a small room therefore we had to be very thoughtful in how we arranged it and the wall decor.
-Mid-Mod isn’t cluttered and that is a challenge in a small space.
+Mid-century modern isn’t cluttered and that is a challenge in a small space.
 And, let’s be honest it’s a challenge in a teen’s bedroom period.
 I think the planning phase was very helpful in keeping us accountable to the space and what it could hold.

 Makenna chose Sherwin-Williams Essential Gray (SW 6002) out of her choices, and with her help we painted 2 coats in one full day.

 I sold her old French Provincial dresser, mirror, and nightstand which helped offset the cost of other things.
-Once we moved in the newly refinished MCM furniture (go check out the before pics here) – things started to take shape.
+Once we moved in the newly refinished mid-century modern furniture (go check out the before pics here) – things started to take shape.
 She had really wanted a comfy chair that she could curl up in, and when I found this Basset wood reclining chair on the Facebook marketplace for $20 we were all over it.
 We found the two-piece attached cushion at the At Home store for $60 in a light gray.

 We only cleaned the wood and that’s it!
 The lighting is a little different in each picture.
 The only thing that was changed was the cushions.